AlainParadis/designschool/_topics/books.md

   ### Manage book files

-  With InDesign books, you can establish numbering in a master document, then have them sync across all the files in the book.
+  With InDesign books, you can establish numbering in a parent document, then have them sync across all the files in the book.
 You can add or remove documents in the Book panel.
 You can also re-order them by dragging them up and down the panel.

   Remember that the Book panel only refers to the InDesign documents it contains.
 If you move or delete the originals from your computer, the panel will lose control of them.